 Management anticipates that these new standards, interpretations and amendments will be adopted in the financial statements as and when they are applicable.
 The Company is currently assessing the impact of these standards, interpretations and amendments on the future financial statements and intends to adopt these, if applicable, when they become effective.
+The expected impact is not material.

-Notes to the financial statements For the year ended 31 December 2022 (continued)
+Notes to the financial statements For the year ended 31 December 2024 (continued)

-(o) Fair value measurement
+(n) Fair value measurement